-- Only AYSO registered and approved coaches from each team are allowed to coach from the “coaches area” an area defined as ten yards from either side of the halfway line.
+- Only AYSO registered and approved coaches are allowed to coach from the Coaches Area, an area ten yards from either side of the halfway line.

-- If there is a conflict in the color of the uniforms, the home team must either change uniform color or must wear pinafores.
+- If there is a conflict in the color of the uniforms, the home team must change jersey color or wear pinafores.

-- Team check in will be done by each opposing team 30 minutes before game time; each opposing team representative (either coach, asst coach, parent designation etc.) will check off players from the opposing teams signed roster sheet and game card.
+- Team check in will be done by each opposing team 10-15 minutes before game time; referees will check off players from game card.